ClementNerma/Rave/docs/books/hybrid.md

 println!(point?.name);
 ```

-Here, because `point` is null, the program won't try to access its `name` property thanks to the `?` operator.
+Here, because `point` is null, the program won't try to access its `name` field thanks to the `?` operator.
 Instead, it will return a `void`, so the return type of the expression, whatever `name` is null or not, will be `string?`.
 This operator avoids crashes when accessing a value's attribute, and will always return null if the value it is applied on (the value on its left) is `null` - not NIL, it won't have this behavior with `false` or `0`, for instance.

 ```sn
 // Make a 'Hero' structure